Get a property report and suburb profile for any property in Liverpool

 Liverpool rental market trends

-The rental market in Liverpool is experiencing notable growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have surged 15.6% to $520 per week.
-With its strategic location and ongoing development, Liverpool continues to attract renters and investors seeking promising returns in a vibrant suburban setting.
+The rental market in Liverpool has experienced steady growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have risen 8.4% to $520 per week.
+As a key regional hub with ongoing development and infrastructure projects, Liverpool offers promising opportunities for both renters and investors seeking growth in a well-connected suburb.

 Suburbs near Liverpool